Langley, Virginia: In popular culture

-In the animated series American Dad!, the city of Langley Falls, Virginia, in which the show takes place, is loosely based on Langley, being depicted as a somewhat larger city as well as the headquarters of the CIA, where main character Stan Smith works as an agent.
+In the animated series American Dad!, the city of Langley Falls, Virginia, in which the show takes place, is loosely based on Langley and nearby Great Falls, being depicted as a somewhat larger city as well as the headquarters of the CIA, where main character Stan Smith works as an agent.
+Its government structure resembles that of the independent cities of Fairfax, Virginia and Falls Church, Virginia.

 "Weird Al" Yankovic's song "Party in the CIA" starts with the line "I moved out to Langley recently".

 In the expansion to the CD Projekt game Cyberpunk 2077, Phantom Liberty, there is a location of the Military Medical Center located in Langley.

-A member of the group of three conspiracy theorist hackers in the hit 1990s television series, The X-Files, is named Richard “Ringo” Langly.
-He and his two cronies, John Fitzgerald Byers and Melvin Frohike, referred to themselves as The Lone Gunmen, after the theory that only one man killed John F. Kennedy.
-Later, the Lone Gunmen were given their own spinoff by 20th Century Fox, but with low ratings, the show only lasted for one season.

 Many Twitter users who use the popular NAFO hashtag used in support of Ukraine in the Russian invasion of Ukraine use Langley as a joke location.

+Climate

+According to the Köppen Climate Classification system, Langley has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Langley was 106 F on July 4, 2026, while the coldest temperature recorded was -3 F on January 21, 1985.